 The same is true for topaz.

-Ruby and sapphire, while not as hard as diamond, has no cleavage, a property it shares with spinel and quartz.
+Ruby and sapphire, while not as hard as diamond, have no cleavage, a property it shares with spinel and quartz.

-In practical terms, gems with a hardness of 7 or higher usually indicates that gem is hard enough for normal jewellery use.
-This is a guideline only because Pearls and opals are very popular gems but are well below 7.
+In practical terms, gems with a hardness of 7 or higher usually indicate that those gems are hard enough for normal jewellery use.
+This is a guideline only because Pearls and Opals are very popular gems but are well below 7.
+Please Contact Us if you require more information on gemstone hardness.